abdulmds25/Governance_and_Accountability_L4_Evaluation/README.md

 ## Project structure

-- `L4_GOV_CodesConductRoles/` – folder containing the governance-related PDFs and generated outputs.
+- Each folder containing the governance-related PDFs and generated outputs.
 - `script.py` – main script that evaluates the documents against L4 governance criteria.
 - `outputs/` – evaluation results for each input document.